-According to the 2009 Senegalese biosafety law, GE commodities or foods derived from GE commodities must be authorized by the National Biosafety Authority (NBA) prior to importation.
-No GE commodities have been approved in Senegal to date.
-For more information, please see the Biotech Annual.
+According to the 2009 Senegalese Biosafety Law, GE products must be approved by the Ministry of Environment prior to importation.
+To date, no GE products have been approved in Senegal, which means no GE commodities or foods derived from GE commodities can be imported at the present time.
+For more information, please see the latest Agricultural Biotechnology Annual.